OpenDocument technical specification: settings.xml

 settings.xml includes settings such as the zoom factor or the cursor position.
 These are properties that are not content or layout.

 mimetype (file)

 mimetype is just a one-line file with the mimetype of the document.
 One implication of this is that the file extension is actually immaterial to the format.
 The file extension is only there for the benefit of the user.
-It is important to note that this special file is always the first file entry in the ZIP archive and it is uncompressed.
+This special file is always the first file entry in the ZIP archive, and it is uncompressed.
 Because the ZIP header uses fields with fixed lengths, this allows the direct identification of the different OpenDocument formats without decompression of the content (e. g. with magic bytes).

 Thumbnails (directory)

 Thumbnails is a separate folder for a document thumbnail.
 The thumbnail must be saved as “thumbnail.png”.
 A thumbnail representation of a document should be generated by default when the file is saved.
 It should be a representation of the first page, first sheet, etc. of the document.
 The required size for the thumbnails is 128x128 pixel.
 In order to conform to the Thumbnail Managing Standard (TMS) at www.freedesktop.org, thumbnails must be saved as 8bit, non-interlaced PNG image with full alpha transparency.